Professor Martin Antonio

 Additional, the WHO Collaborating Centre (WHOCC) for New Vaccines Surveillance provides technical support to countries in the African Region to improve on surveillance of Invasive Bacterial Diseases (IBD).
 A key objective of the centre is to support WHO sentinel sites to (1) Quantify the burden of invasive bacterial disease to inform policy makers on new vaccine introduction (2) Measure disease burden and vaccine impact (3) Quantify the burden of antimicrobial resistance and its potential on vaccine impact to reduce antimicrobial resistance.
 The centre also promotes national and regional networking and conduct training courses, workshops and seminars on vaccine preventable diseases in Africa.
 This is achieved through strong collaboration and capacity building with Ministries of Health in Africa.

 The centre also provides expertise and technical assistance during meningitis outbreaks in sub-Saharan Africa.
-Most notably, I led the WHO rapid support team for meningitis outbreak in Ghana (2016) and Nigeria (2017) where I supported the Ghanaian and Nigerian governments and public health officers to identify the causative outbreak agents.
+Most notably, I led the WHO rapid support team for meningitis outbreak in Ghana (2016), Nigeria (2017) and Sudan (2019) where I supported the governments and public health officers to identify the causative outbreak agents.

 Furthermore, my research applies molecular tools to understand the impact of air pollution on the nasopharyngeal microbiome and epidemic meningitis in Africa.